LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 order of the clauses of a multiple predicate cannot be assumed in general (for all ``message_hook/4`` predicate definitions to run, all but the last one to be called must fail).
-Using a single *master* definition is also not ideal as results in strong coupling instead of a clean separation of concerns.
+Using a single *master* definition is also not ideal as it would result in strong coupling instead of a clean separation of concerns.

 The experimental :ref:`logtalk::message_prefix_file/6 <methods_message_prefix_file_6>`
 hook predicate can be used to define a message line prefix and an output file